Apolotary/NetsendPD/README.md

 For the best experience **[check out this short tutorial in wiki](https://github.com/Apolotary/NetsendPD/wiki/Setup-and-usage)**

----

 ## License

 This project is distributed under MIT license.
-Please see more in LICENSE.txt
+Please see more in [LICENSE.txt](https://github.com/Apolotary/NetsendPD/blob/master/LICENSE.txt)